 Prior to issuance of a building permit, the applicant shall provide clear evidence that there are no trees larger than 6" d.b.h. within the proposed footprint of the expanded building prior to issuance of a building permit.
 If there are any trees greater than 6" d.b.h. that require removal the applicant shall provide a tree removal plan and appropriate mitigation pursuant to this Chapter OCMC 17.41.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.